Parliamentary.ai

 Government Spending

-The repeal of the Health and Social Care Levy will significantly impact government spending.
-While precise figures are not explicitly stated in the bill itself, it effectively removes a dedicated funding source for the NHS and social care, potentially leading to reduced funding for these services.
+The repeal of the Health and Social Care Levy will significantly impact UK government spending.
+While precise figures aren't explicitly stated in the provided text, the Levy was projected to raise substantial funds for the NHS and social care.
+Its repeal will mean that these funding sources will be absent, likely necessitating alternative funding mechanisms to offset the loss of revenue.

 Groups Affected